Pausanias Analysis

 English Translation

 There is an ancient gymnasium intended chiefly for the training of youths; indeed, no one is permitted to be enrolled among the citizens before having completed this period of youth.
-Here stands the statue of a man from Pellene, Promachos, son of Dryon, who achieved victories in the pancratium—a single victory at Olympia, three at the Isthmian games, and two at Nemea.
+Here stands the statue of a man from Pellene, Promachus, son of Dryon, who achieved victories in the pancratium—a single victory at Olympia, three at the Isthmian games, and two at Nemea.
 The people of Pellene erected two statues in his honor, dedicating one at Olympia and placing the other in their gymnasium; the latter statue is made of stone rather than bronze.

 Proper Nouns